COVID-19 Testing Information

 Booster Dose for J&J:

-People aged ≥18 years who received a single dose Janssen primary series (1 dose) should receive a COVID-19 booster dose at least 2 months after completing the primary series.
+People aged ≥18 years who received a single dose Janssen primary series (1 dose) are eligible to receive a booster dose at least 2 months after completing the primary series.

 Mix and Match Use of COVID-19 Vaccines: